chriswhong/nycturnstiles/data2chart.md

 <ol>

-<li>Run <strong>regularize.rb</strong> on a raw turnstile file (e.g <a href="https://github.com/nealrs/MTA-Turnstile-Data/blob/master/example/turnstile_130209.txt">turnstile_130209.txt</a>) to remove the 8x multiplexing and eliminate any non-'REGULAR' audit events.</li>
+<li>Run <strong>regularize.rb</strong> on a raw turnstile file (<a href="https://github.com/nealrs/MTA-Turnstile-Data/blob/master/example/turnstile_130209.txt">turnstile_130209.txt</a>) to remove the 8x multiplexing and eliminate any non-'REGULAR' audit events.</li>

 <li>Run  <strong>one_station.rb</strong> on the resulting file (<a href="https://github.com/nealrs/MTA-Turnstile-Data/blob/master/example/reg_turnstile_130209.txt">reg_turnstile_130209.txt</a>) & input the desired station / remoteUnit code (e.g R021 for Bryant Park.
 This will write out the station specific turnstile data.
 This takes a little while because it's looping over everything, so be patient.
 The script prints 'Dunzo' to the console once it's complete.</li>

 <li>Run  <strong>compile_station.rb</strong> on the resulting file (<a href="https://github.com/nealrs/MTA-Turnstile-Data/blob/master/example/R021_reg_turnstile_130209.txt">R021_reg_turnstile_130209.txt</a>) to setup the charting data.
-The script first establishes a unique, sorted, set of datetime codes - and then it strips out any irregular audit times (e.g 4:15:00) so that it always represents 4 hour intervals.
+The script first establishes a unique, sorted, set of datetime codes - and then it strips out any irregular audit times (e.g 4:15:09) so that it always represents 4 hour intervals.
 Next, it loops through the one_station data and sums entries & exits (across all scp codes) for each datetime.
 And of course, it writes out everything to a new file.</li>

 <li>Finally, it's chart time.
 Follow the instructions in <strong><a href="https://github.com/nealrs/MTA-Turnstile-Data/blob/master/plot_template.xlsx">plot_template.xlsx</a></strong> and paste in the chart data (<a href="https://github.com/nealrs/MTA-Turnstile-Data/blob/master/example/sum_R021_reg_turnstile_130209.txt">sum_R021_reg_turnstile120209.txt</a>) to plot the data as shown below.</li>